waylonggggg/tp/docs/DeveloperGuide.md

     1. Test case: `list`
        Expected: The list should contain all students.
 The status message should reflect the successful listing of all students.

-### Clearing all students
+### Clearing all students and CCAs

-1. Clear all students
+1. Clears all students and CCAs
     1. Prerequisites: List all students using the `list` command.
 Multiple students in the list.
     2. Test case: `clear`
        Expected: Both the student list and the CCA list should be empty.
-The status message should reflect the successful clearing of all students.
+The status message should reflect the successful clearing of all students and CCAs.

 ### Finding a student